Sheldon Richardson: Seattle Seahawks

 On September 1, 2017, Richardson was traded to the Seattle Seahawks for Jermaine Kearse and a 2018 second-round draft pick.

-Upon arrival, he was switched to defensive tackle instead of the defensive end position he played with the Jets.
-Head coach Pete Carroll named the starting defensive tackle along with Jarran Reed.
+Upon arrival, he was switched positions from defensive end to defensive tackle.
+Head coach Pete Carroll named Richardson a starting defensive tackle along with Jarran Reed.
 Upon a season-ending neck injury to defensive end Cliff Avril, the starting defensive line for the remainder of the season consisted of Richardson and Reed on the interior, with Frank Clark and Michael Bennett anchoring the defensive end positions.

-He made his Seattle Seahawks debut in their season-opening 9-17 loss to the Green Bay Packers and recorded four solo tackles.
-On October 8, 2017, Richardson intercepted a pass attempt from Los Angeles Rams' quarterback Jared Goff and also returned a fumble recovery for 20-yards during a 16-10 victory.
+He made his Seattle Seahawks debut in their season-opening 9–17 loss to the Green Bay Packers and recorded four solo tackles.
+On October 8, 2017, Richardson intercepted a pass attempt from Los Angeles Rams' quarterback Jared Goff and also returned a fumble recovery for 20-yards during a 16–10 victory.
 During Week 13 against the Philadelphia Eagles, Richardson forced a fumble on the Eagles quarterback Carson Wentz at the Seahawks' 1-yard-line, preventing an Eagles touchdown and turning it into a touchback for Seattle instead.
 During Week 14 against the Jacksonville Jaguars, Richardson was ejected for the first time in his NFL career after being involved in a brawl that occurred during the closing seconds of the fourth quarter.

 On the season he had 15 starts in 15 games and finished with a total of 44 combined tackles (27 solo), 1 sack, 1 pass defended, 1 interception, and a forced fumble.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 On March 16, 2018, Richardson signed a one-year contract with the Minnesota Vikings.
 He started all 16 games, recording 49 combined tackles and 4.5 sacks.